-Symptoms of pseudomembranous colitis can begin as soon as one to two days after you start taking an antibiotic, or as long as several months or longer after you finish taking the antibiotic.
+Symptoms of pseudomembranous colitis can begin as soon as 1 to 2 days after you start taking an antibiotic, or as long as several months or longer after you finish taking the antibiotic.

 When to see a doctor

-If you are currently taking or have recently taken antibiotics and you develop diarrhea, contact your doctor, even if the diarrhea is relatively mild.
-Also, see your doctor any time you have severe diarrhea, with a fever, painful abdominal cramps, or blood or pus in your stool.
+If you are currently taking or have recently taken antibiotics and you develop diarrhea, contact your health care provider, even if the diarrhea is relatively mild.
+Also, see your provider anytime you have severe diarrhea, with a fever, painful stomach cramps, or blood or pus in your stool.

-Your body usually keeps the many bacteria in your colon in a naturally healthy balance, but antibiotics and other medications can upset this balance.
-Pseudomembranous colitis occurs when certain bacteria — usually C. difficile — rapidly outgrow other bacteria that normally keep them in check.
-Certain toxins produced by C. difficile, which are usually present in only tiny amounts, rise to levels high enough to damage the colon.
+Your body usually keeps the many bacteria in your colon in a naturally healthy balance.
+However, antibiotics and other medicines can upset this balance.
+Pseudomembranous colitis occurs when certain bacteria, usually C. difficile, rapidly outgrow other bacteria that typically keep them in check.
+Certain toxins produced by C. difficile can rise to levels high enough to damage the colon.